 Experienced project managers are seeking international recognition of their competence by passing the Project Management Professional (PMP®) exam.
 The exam is administered by the Project Management Institute (PMI®) based in the USA, but may be sat at a local South African venue.

-Each candidate will receive a comprehensive manual and a copy of the 589 page Project Management Body of Knowledge (PMBOK® Guide)5th Edition.
+Each candidate will receive a comprehensive manual and a copy of the 756 page Project Management Body of Knowledge (PMBOK® Guide)6th Edition and AGILE Guide.
 Hundreds of typical exam questions will be worked through to identify the candidate’s strengths and weaknesses.